json-schema-org/.github/CONTRIBUTING.md

 ### Triage

-Please check the triage process published in the TRIAGE.md file of each repository to learn how we review and label incoming issues.
+Please check out our [triage process](TRIAGE.md) to learn how we review and label incoming issues.

 ### Feedback